-The proposed change extends existing sound requirements for range hoods to kitchen exhaust systems and modifies requirements for kitchen exhaust systems in multifamily dwelling units that are new construction, additions, or in existing kitchen ventilation systems that are altered.
+The proposed change modifies requirements for kitchen exhaust systems in multifamily dwelling units that are new construction or additions.
 The exhaust system must comply with one of the following:

-- A vented kitchen range hood with a minimum capture efficiency of 70 percent as measured according to ASTM Standard E3087-18 at nominal installed airflow described in HVI Publication 920, or - 2.
-A vented kitchen range with at least one speed setting with a minimum airflow of 250 cfm at 25 Pa (0.1 inches w.c.) static pressure as measured according to HVI Publication 916, or - 3.
-A vented downdraft kitchen exhaust fan with at least one speed setting a minimum airflow of 300 cfm at 25 Pa (0.1. inches w.c.) or higher, or - 4.
-For enclosed kitchens only: A continuous exhaust system with a minimum airflow equal to five kitchen air changes per hour.
+- 1. A vented kitchen range hood with a minimum capture efficiency shown in Table 10, as measured according to ASTM Standard E3087-18 at nominal installed airflow described in HVI Publication 920. or - 2.
+A vented kitchen range with at least one speed setting with a minimum airflow shown in Table 10, at 25 Pa (0.1 inches w.c.) static pressure as measured according to HVI Publication 916, or - 3.
+A vented downdraft kitchen exhaust fan with at least one speed setting with a minimum airflow of 300 cfm at 25 Pa (0.1. inches w.c.) or higher, or

+4. For enclosed kitchens only: A continuous exhaust system with a minimum airflow equal to five kitchen air changes per hour at 50 Pa.